Electronics-Department/MATC-Electronics-Summer-Camps/Student-Projects/readme.md

-# [Project name here]
+# MATC Summer Engineering Camp student projects

+MATC School of STEM uses outreach programs to engage youth and attract students to training for tech careers.
+The summer engineering camps offer students that have an interest in design and building technologies a hands on interactive experience in which they can creatively assemble their very own device from start to finish.

-*Insert section detailing the problem description, problem statement, and brief solution description.
-All other documentation and design files will be organized categorically within*
+*Historical documentation and design files are organized categorically within*